 Meet with stakeholders from sales, marketing, and product to define three to five specific, measurable goals.
 Communicating these objectives to your team beforehand gives them context and purpose.
 When everyone understands the "why" behind the workshop, they become more invested in the outcome and are better prepared to contribute meaningfully.

-Gather the Right Data
+Come Prepared with the Right Data

 A value assessment workshop is a data-driven exercise.
 To accurately diagnose systemic issues, you need a clear, unbiased picture of your current sales performance.
 This is the first step to finding gaps in your value messaging, customer understanding, and internal alignment.
 Before the workshop, gather both quantitative and qualitative data to build a comprehensive view of your sales function.